Updated April 19, 2021

 Personally identifiable data is collected only by means of form interfaces on the site, into which the user must voluntarily enter the information requested.
 This information is requested only when it is necessary to accomplish the overt purpose indicated by the interface containing the form that requests it.
-Such for interfaces require only the information reasonably necessary to accomplish the overt purpose indicated on the interface.
-All credit card transactions are processed through a secure server.
+Such form interfaces require only the information reasonably necessary to accomplish the overt purpose indicated on the interface.

 What organization is collecting the information?

-How does the DWC-BSA use the information it collects?
+How does the Daniel Webster Council use the information it collects?

-With whom does the DWC-BSA share the information that is collected?
+With whom does the BSA share the information that is collected?

-The DWC-BSA does not share personally identifiable information about its website visitors with anyone.
+The BSA does not share personally identifiable information about its website visitors with anyone.

 Exception: the Daniel Webster Council reserves the right to use all information at its disposal and to share this information with ISPs and other third parties as necessary to investigate any incident of misuse or abuse of its site, server, or information systems.

-How does the BSA comply with the Children’s Online Privacy Protection Act (COPPA) of 1998?
+How does the Daniel Webster Council comply with the Children’s Online Privacy Protection Act (COPPA) of 1998?

-Therefore, the Daniel Webster Council does not use its website to collect any personally identifiable information from children under 13 years of age.
-Any input form that requests personally identifiable information that appears on an interface that is expected to be viewed by children under 13 years of age is accompanied by a notice that submissions cannot be accepted from users under 13 years of age.
+The Daniel Webster Council does not use its website to collect any personally identifiable information from children under 13 years of age.
+Any interface that requests personally identifiable information that appears on an interface that can be expected to be viewed by children under 13 years of age is accompanied by a notice that submissions cannot be accepted from users under 13 years of age.
 Where “age” or “date of birth” is requested, no information will be stored or transmitted unless the response indicates that the user is 13 years of age or older.